 These include maintaining maps of all bait stations, records of sightings, records of training of staff, the monitoring regime, therefore it is important to have trained personnel responsible for compliance.

-A number of fly species are attracted to food odours present in grocery stores, including fruit flies, drain flies and house flies.
+A number of fly species are attracted to food odours present in grocery stores, including fermentation flies, drain flies and house flies.

 Drain flies are attracted to rotting food, sewage and other organic waste material.